 Faith released the couch-cushion and stared blankly at the pamphlet.
 “Read what, JayJay?”

 He pointed to a line accosting him by name.
 “This right here?”

 “Of course I can’t.”
 Faith cuddled the cushion again and rolled into the couch’s corner.
 “I can’t read Chinese.”

 “No, not the Chinese, the—” Jay tried rereading the offending statement.
 Symbols flickered between languages.
 “Oh my God.
 I’ve got to go to Sheridan.”

 “What?”
 Faith rose from her stupor to pin Jay against the opposite armrest.
 She wrestled the pamphlet from him.
 “JayJay, you can’t go to Sheridan!”

 “Look, it says there are no coincidences!
-If it’s commanding me to go to Sheridan, it’s commanding me to go to Sheridan!
-If not, I misread it as a command to go to Sheridan!
+If it’s commanding me to go to Sheridan it’s commanding me to go to Sheridan!
+If it’s not, I misread it as a command to go to Sheridan!
 It can’t be a coincidence!
 It says so!”

 “I’ll take a boat, or a plane!”